 Upon receipt of a complaint or incident report, the Department of Student Activities has a responsibility to address these.
-This includes notifying the Offices of the Dean of Student Life in cases in which an individual has possibly violated a student rule.
+This includes notifying the Student Conduct Office in cases in which an individual has possibly violated a student rule.
 Normally, complex or serious cases such as sexual harassment, sexual assault/rape, sexual abuse, hazing, illegal drugs, or the involvement of a recognized fraternity or sorority, and cases in which the possibilities of both individual and organizational violations exist, will require investigation prior to charges being issued.
 Such investigations will be conducted expeditiously.

-In such cases, the Dean of Student Life working with the Director of the Student Activities or their designee(s) will determine the process and timing of the investigation.
-Hazing investigations will be reported to the University Police by the Dean of Student Life for their action as appropriate.
+In such cases, the Student Conduct Office working with the Director of the Student Activities or their designee(s) will determine the process and timing of the investigation.
+Hazing investigations will be reported to the University Police by the Student Conduct Office for their action as appropriate.
 A determination regarding the need for a joint investigation (with members of a parent organization or inter/national headquarters staff assisting) is made at this time with Student Activities coordinating their participation.

 Reports which indicate possible Title IX violations such as sexual harassment, sexual assault, dating violence, domestic violence, retaliation, or stalking must be reported to the Department of Civil Rights & Equity Investigations (CREI) for review and consideration.
 CREI will determine appropriate next steps for these cases, which could include the initiation of a university investigation conducted by CREI.
-In such cases CREI will follow its own protocols, working with ODSL or Department of Student Activities staff to address non-Title IX related concerns or violations.
-No further action will be taken by the Department of Student Activities or ODSL unless and until CREI releases the case or concludes their process.
+In such cases CREI will follow its own protocols, working with SCO or Department of Student Activities staff to address non-Title IX related concerns or violations.
+No further action will be taken by the Department of Student Activities or SCO unless and until CREI releases the case or concludes their process.